-As you look ahead to your first performance (dress rehearsal) on Monday at 7, here are a few suggestions to help you enjoy a more productive hour:
+As you look ahead to your first performance (dress rehearsal), here are a few suggestions to help you enjoy a more productive hour:

-1. Get a solid 8 hours of sleep, both tonight (Sat.) and Sunday.
+1. Get a solid 8 hours of sleep, for at least 2-3 nights before the rehearsal.

-2. Good nutrition (protein-rich) both days, and lots of hydration.
+2. Good nutrition (protein-rich) each day, and lots of hydration.

-3. Find an hour on Sunday to quietly perform through the entire program (seated or standing, but not phonating).
+3. Find an hour on the day before the rehearsal to quietly perform through the entire program (seated or standing, but not phonating).

 4. Write out longhand every word you will sing — even if incorrectly spelled/formatted — to deepen your memory.

 5. Enjoy your regular practicing, including with your pianist.

 6. On dress rehearsal day, do not attend classes/rehearsals that you can avoid.
 Obviously, you need to save as much of the day’s energy and voice for your performance.
 The practice of extended rehearsals on performance days that do seem to work for choirs, is not generally one for the solo artist.

 7. Enjoy a generous, 20-30 minute vocalization earlier in the day, then around an hour before the rehearsal, you can sing briefly and be ready.